univault-org/riif-ultrasonic/README.md

-# RIIF: Relief Initiative and Instant Funding
+# R((ii))F: Relief Initiative and Instant Funding
 ## Executive Summary

 ### Overview
-RIIF (Relief Initiative and Instant Funding) is a new platform designed to aid disaster relief efforts by leveraging novel technology.
+R((ii))F (Relief Initiative and Instant Funding) is a new platform designed to aid disaster relief efforts by leveraging novel technology.
 Our mission is to provide a secure, efficient, and transparent system for global cryptocurrency donations and local fund distribution during times of crisis.
 Through this initiative, we aim to introduce the worldwide community to the transformative potential of satellite-based internet infrastructure and ultrasonic technology for enhanced privacy and security, showcasing their crucial role in building resilient communication and financial systems, especially in challenging environments.

 ### Key Features
 1. **Cryptocurrency Donations**: Enable global contributions using various cryptocurrencies.